-The data made available by Facility Two to the NIOSH research team suggests that both respirator models evaluated in this study were stored in an environment that was within the previously described recommendations for %RH and temperature.
-Stored under these conditions, NIOSH found that the 301 N95 FFRs evaluated in this study, which were 8-11 years old, maintained their inhalation and exhalation resistance and filtration performance (i.e., all respirators were below the NIOSH maximum limit as defined by 42 CFR Part 84).
+No temperature data points deviated from recommended storage conditions for the 3M model, but did for the KC model. %RH data points deviated from both 3M and KC's recommended storage conditions as recorded by both data loggers (representing historical and current climate conditions for the respirators).
+Stored under these conditions, NIOSH found that 256 of the 258 N95 FFRs evaluated in this study, which were 8-11 years old, maintained their inhalation and exhalation resistance and filtration performance (i.e. 99% of tested respirators from Facility Three were below the NIOSH maximum limit as defined by 42 CFR Part 84).

 NIOSH regulation sets the minimum quality and performance requirements for the approval of respirators [NIOSH 1997].
 NIOSH does not have requirements for shelf life or storage conditions for particulate-only APRs.
-The approval holder (i.e. the entity that is granted the approval from NIOSH) is responsible for understanding how their products' design or performance may be affected by various use or storage conditions and must provide instruction for establishing the proper use, storage, and maintenance procedures for their approved products, which may include designating a shelf life [NIOSH 2019].
+The approval holder8 (i.e. the entity that is granted the approval from NIOSH) is responsible for understanding how their products' design or performance may be affected by various use or storage conditions and must provide instruction for establishing the proper use, storage, and maintenance procedures for their approved products, which may include designating a shelf life [NIOSH 2019].
 FFR or particulate filter packaging (such as the box) often includes NIOSH-approved user instructions, label information, and recommendations on shelf life.
 Additionally, some approval holders also disseminate recommendations related to storage and shelf life through resources such as user and web notices.
 The respirators tested in this study were generally not designed for long-term storage.

 At this time, we do not have enough information to definitively know the level of protection that may be provided by respirators that 1) are stored for prolonged periods of times; 2) are stored under various storage conditions; or 3) have exceeded the approval holder's designated shelf life.
 Users of respirators that have exceeded the designated shelf life should be forewarned to avoid a false sense of confidence; these devices may not provide the same level of protection as those that have not exceeded the designated shelf life.
-We recommend contacting the approval holder(s) of the respirators in the stockpile with specific questions regarding the use of product beyond the manufacturer- designated shelf life.
+We recommend contacting the approval holder(s) of the respirators in the stockpile with specific questions regarding the use of product beyond the designated shelf life.

-&lt;sup>7 An approval may be granted to a non-manufacturing entity.
+8 An approval may be granted to a non-manufacturing entity.